-Treat Tips for
+Treat Tips For Training Dogs

 There is a great variety of treats out there owners can choose from to make dog training easier.
 Different dog ages, dog sizes and difficulty levels of tricks will help determine the choice of treat.

 Other factors such as treat ingredients and product origin are important to many owners, for example: Are the ingredients natural?
 Where are the treats manufactured?

 Remember: treats don’t replace toys.
 You still need toys that entertain and healthy chew toys to keep puppies and adult dogs stimulated and happy.